definitions

 variables

-In ghūl variables are introduced with the let keyword:
+In ghūl variables are introduced with the let keyword.
+Every local has an initializer, and the compiler infers the type from it:

-Multiple variables can be defined in the same let statement, including a mix of types and with or without initializers
+Multiple variables can be defined in the same let statement, with each variable either taking its type from its initializer or carrying an explicit one:

 The name _ is a discard placeholder.
 It can stand in for any variable name, but the value that would be assigned to it is discarded. _ is accepted in let definitions, tuple destructuring, lambda parameters, and for loop variables: